We are resolute in our pursuit of helping you discover Happy Tomorrows!

 Do you want a fresh start in a new home where you’ll enjoy high-quality care?
 Our experienced local advisors will analyze all your needs.
 They’ll then guide you with their thorough knowledge of your area's facilities.

-The average Memory Care cost in Minnesota is $1,488.
-This is lower than the national average of $5,064.
+The average Memory care cost in Minnesota is $4,855.
+This is higher than the national average of $5,064.

 Navigating the costs for Memory Care can be overwhelming.
 Luckily, there are programs and third-party vendors that can reduce some of the stress of paying for Memory Care.
 Private funds usually cover Memory Care costs.
 Long-term care insurance can also supplement private funding for Memory Care.